Caiwei-Zhang/GenericCausalTree/README.md

-# GeneralizedCausalTree
+# GenericCausalTree
-Generalized Causal Tree: Inference on Subgroup-Level Treatment Effects in Observational Studies
+Generic Causal Tree: Inference on Subgroup-Level Treatment Effects in Observational Studies

 ## Brief Intro
 An implement for tree-based algorithm to do heterogeneous treatment effects estimation and inference with observational data.